 The small proportion of those who scorn agriculture on educational grounds is at variance with the opinion prevalent in Uganda that unemployment is largely due to school leavers seeking white collar work for which they are not qualified, and regarding agriculture as an inferior occupation.
 The majority were looking for any kind of unskilled work, setting their ambition no higher than manual work or such jobs as office boy, emphasising that their level of education gave them no greater expectations than this in a time of severe competition for jobs.
-A study of Nigerian school leavers shows very much the same attitudes, "It is noteworthy that these school leavers are not opposed to farming per se.
-The determining factor in their attitudes towards farming is whether it is in the traditional or modern mode, the former being considered highly desirable by only 25.4% and the latter by a much larger 67.3% hese yound men may be enticed back to the land if the conditions of work and income are favourable....
-Thus far from being blindly and stubbornly committed to lofty, unobtainable occupational goals, these school leavers evidence much realism and flexibility in setting their occupational goals and adjusting them to conditions."(McQueen 1965) In Uganda the primary factor determining attitudes to agriculture lies in the income to be derived from it, and where it is evident that a reasonable living can be made from farming, the great majority would prefer to cultivate rather than migrate to the towns.

-There remain two intermediate groups who do not make their choices in the same context as either the farmers or the school leavers; the first of these are those classified as landless.
+A study of Nigerian school leavers shows very much the same attitudes, "It is noteworthy that these school is leavers are not opposed to farming per se.
+The determining factor in their attitudes towards farming is whether it is in

+- 7 -No 358 Hutton the traditional or modern mode, the former being considered highly desirable by only 25.4% and the latter by a much larger 67.33 These yound men may be enticed back to the land if the conditions of work and income are favourable. ..., Thus far from being blindly and stubbornly committed to lofty, unobtainable occupational goals, these school leavers evidence much realism and flexibility in setting their occupational goals and adjusting them to conditions."(McQueen 1965) In Uganda the primary factor determining attitudes to agriculture lies in the income to be derived from it, and where it is evident that a reasonable living can be made from farming, the great majority would prefer to cultivate rather than migrate to the towns.
+There remain two intermediate groups who do not make their choices in the same context as either the formers or the school leavers; the first of these are those classified as landless.
 One of the chief disadvantages of surveying men from such widely differing backgrounds lies in the difficulty of evaluating the circumstances from which they have come.
 This is particularly so with regard to patterns of land tenure, where there are differences im traditional systems, and, because of population and other pressures, divergencies between customary and current practices.
 A very broad distinction in Uganda may be drawn between areas where is adequate land for the population, and areas where there is some pressure on land.
-Except in Buganda the sale of land is not legally possible, but where these men came from areas where land is not plentiful they gherally spoke in terms of buying selling and absolute ownership, partly in a context of de facto freehold, and partly in order to simplify language problems.
-It was generally accepted that in areas of pressure a man who does not recaive land through his father or other close relatives needs money in order to aquire access to land, though the forms of payment and the nature of his rights vary.
+Except in Buganda the sale of land is not legally possible, but where these men came from areas where land is not plentiful they gherally spoke in terms of buying selling and absolute ownership, partly in a context of de facto frechold, and partly in order to simplify language problems.
+It was generally accepted that in areas of pressure a man who does not receive land through his father or other close relatives needs money in order to aquire access to land, though the forms of payment and the nature of his rights vary.
 In view of the youth of the groups and the numbers who had no experience of farming, it was not surprising to find that 53% had no land of their own at the time of the survey, and 40% had neither land of their own nor the use of land.
-Of these 40% just under half expected to be allotted land by their fathers or other relatives, or came from areas where land was plentiful.
-Of the remainder, several had fathers who were alive and farming, leaving a final group of 25 men with no land, no expectations of getting access to land and either no father, or a father who was not a farmer.
-Three of these men were refugees from Rwanda, and if these are excluded 22 men or 11% of the total might be considered strictly landless.
+Of these 40% just under half expected to be allotted • • •